KaziiTheAvali/OOTR-Checklist/How to use.md

 i suggest doing \[\[mapname]] room name

 Locations may not be the same name as the spoiler log however should make sence

+if a entrence is shown but doesnt actually do anything in the randomizer shout it out in github and i will fix it.

 you can use \- \[ ] to find checks. this will make a checkbox like below
 - [ ] <- you will beable to input text here and it will cross off checks.